The page has been translated by Gen AI.

 Log Group

-A log group is a container for log streams that share the same retention policy settings.
+Log groups are containers for log streams that share the same retention policy settings.
 Each log stream must belong to a single log group.
-For example, if there are separate log streams for the logs of each Kubernetes Engine cluster, you can group the log streams into a single log group called /scp/ske/{cluster name}.
+For example, if there are separate log streams for the logs of each cluster in Kubernetes Engine, you can group the log streams into a single log group called /scp/ske/{cluster name}.

 Log Retention Policy

-Log retention policy can set the period for storing log events in ServiceWatch.
-Log events whose period has expired are automatically deleted.
+The log retention policy allows you to set the period for retaining log events in ServiceWatch.
+Log events whose retention period has expired are automatically deleted.
 Log The retention period assigned to the group applies to the log streams and log events belonging to the log group.

-The retention period can be selected from the following and is set in days.
+The retention period can be selected from the following options and is set in days.

 Retention period